zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

 So far all we did was read data from the database.
 In a real-life-application this won't get us very far as very often the least we need to do is to support full ``Create``, ``Read``, ``Update`` and ``Delete`` operations (CRUD).
-Most often the process of getting data into our database is that a user enters the data into a web ``<form>`` and the application then uses the user input saves it into our backend.
+Most often the process of getting data into our database is that a user enters the data into a web ``<form>`` and the application then uses the user input and saves it into our backend.

 We want to be able to do exactly this and Zend Framework provides us with all the tools we need to achieve our goal.
 Before we jump into coding, we need to understand the two core components for this task first.
 So let's take a look at